PatrickMcGrath29/quotes/content/references/gvntzhperx-man-the-dwelling-place-of-god-a-w-tozer.md

 ---
 uuid: gVNtZHPErX
-reference_name: "Man: The Dwelling Place of God"
+referenceName: "Man: The Dwelling Place of God"
-author_name: A.W.
+authorName: A.W.
 Tozer
 ---